insidewhy/process-pool/README.markdown

 a second later.

 ## Future work
-* Pooled functions should be killable.
+* Killing a pooled function should drain the wait queue.